- Off Armageddon Reef

 Back in Tellesberg, Sharleyan gives birth to a daughter, Crown Princess Alahnah.

 Manthyr’s ships get caught in a storm while attempting to return to Claw Island.
-They get blown off course and end up in the Gulf of Dohlar, where they encounter the Earl of Thirsk’s fleet.
+They get blown off course and end up in the Gulf of Dohlar, where they encounter the Dohlaran fleet.
 Most of Manthyr’s ships are too damaged to escape, so they engage in battle, giving the less damaged ships a chance to escape.
-In the end, the survivors surrender to Thirsk.
+In the end, the survivors surrender to the Dohlarans.

-The ships built by the Temple Lands and the Harchong Empire are stationed in Hsing-Wu’s Passage, to the north on continent of Haven.
+The ships built by the Temple Lands and the Harchong Empire are stationed in Hsing-Wu’s Passage, to the north of the continents of East and West Haven.
 They need to be deployed before the winter freeze.
 These countries have not been able to produce enough ships’ guns.
 The Group of Four consider whether to send the ships to the west, and then south to Dohlar, or to the east, and then south to Desnair, either of which countries have manufactured sufficient guns.

 Charis learns through Merlin’s surveillance devices that the captains have been given orders to head for Desnair, but that this is a ruse, and they will be redirected to Dohlar at the last minute.
 From Dohlar, the most logical targets will be Chisholm and Corisande.
 So Charis sends most of their naval vessels off to defend Chisholm and Corisande.